DarkSystemGit/Atto-24/README.md

 ## Building

 Atto-24 is written in D, and as such, if you don't have one, install a D compiler from [www.dlang.org](https://www.dlang.org/install).
 Then, if it's not bundled with your D compiler, install DUB, and run one of the install scripts, based on your platform.
+SDL2 is also a required dependency, install it from [libsdl.org](https://www.libsdl.org).